AdobeDocs/campaign-classic.nl-NL/help/platform/using/external-accounts.md

 De volgende verbindingstypen kunnen worden geconfigureerd:

 * Azure Synapse.
-Raadpleeg deze [pagina](../../platform/using/specific-configuration-database.md#configure-access-to-azure-synapse)voor meer informatie.
+For more information, refer to this [page](../../platform/using/specific-configuration-database.md#configure-access-to-azure-synapse).
 * Oracle.
-Raadpleeg deze [pagina](../../platform/using/specific-configuration-database.md#configure-access-to-oracle)voor meer informatie.
+For more information, refer to this [page](../../platform/using/specific-configuration-database.md#configure-access-to-oracle).
 * Netezza.
-Raadpleeg deze [pagina](../../platform/using/specific-configuration-database.md#configure-access-to-netezza)voor meer informatie.
+For more information, refer to this [page](../../platform/using/specific-configuration-database.md#configure-access-to-netezza).
 * SAP HANA.
-Raadpleeg deze [pagina](../../platform/using/specific-configuration-database.md#configure-access-to-sap-hana)voor meer informatie.
+For more information, refer to this [page](../../platform/using/specific-configuration-database.md#configure-access-to-sap-hana).
 * InfiniDB
 * Microsoft SQL-server
 * AsterData